What is HIPAA Compliance?

-Learn about the Health Insurance Portability and Accountability Act (HIPPA) and the requirements for HIPPA compliance in Data Protection 101, our series on the fundamentals of information security.
+Learn about the Health Insurance Portability and Accountability Act (HIPAA) and the requirements for HIPAA compliance in Data Protection 101, our series on the fundamentals of information security.

 A Definition of HIPAA Compliance

 The Health Insurance Portability and Accountability Act (HIPAA) sets the standard for sensitive patient data protection.
 Companies that deal with protected health information (PHI) must have physical, network, and process security measures in place and follow them to ensure HIPAA Compliance.
 Covered entities (anyone providing treatment, payment, and operations in healthcare) and business associates (anyone who has access to patient information and provides support in treatment, payment, or operations) must meet HIPAA Compliance.
 Other entities, such as subcontractors and any other related business associates must also be in compliance.